sstsimulator/sst-docs/docs/core/iface/StandardMem/reqconverter.md

 title: RequestConverter
 ---

 The StandardMem::RequestConverter class is a pure virtual visitor class that allows StandardMem implementations to convert an incoming StandardMem::Request type to an SST::Event type that can be passed over SST::Links.
 StandardMem implementations should derive from RequestConverter to define a conversion function for each built-in StandardMem request type.
-Upon receiving a request the StandardMem implementation can use the derived RequestoConverter class to convert StandardMem requests by type.
+Upon receiving a request the StandardMem implementation can use the derived RequestConverter class to convert StandardMem requests by type.

 If a memory system implementation does not support a particular request type, it may call ([SubComponent::fatal](../../component/output/fatal)) in the corresponding conversion function or otherwise indicate an error.